kubernetes-retired/kubernetes-anywhere/README.md

 # Running Kubernetes Anywhere

-This project is aimed to dramatically simplify Kubernetes deployment - anywhere.
-It allowing one to move or clone the entire cluster.
+This project uses Weave to dramatically simplify Kubernetes deployment - anywhere.
+It is by far the easiest way to get started on a single machine, and later scale-out to any infrastructure seemlestly.
+We use Weave Net as a cluster management network.
+This enables complete portability, and for example allows one to move or clone the entire cluster.
 Even TLS setup is fully transparent.
-It is by far the easiest way to get started on a single machine, and later scale-out to any infrastructure seemlestly.
-This level of portability is achieved by using Weave Net as a cluster management network.

 Additionally, thanks to how [Weave Net handles IP address allocation as well as DNS](http://weave.works/talks/crdt/slides.html#1) without requiring a persistant store, you can deploy etcd over Weave as well.
 The etcd cluster can thereby benefit from simple service discovery WeaveDNS provides and thereby cater for node replacement without config changes.